Rue Édouard-Herriot: Architecture and description

-Most buildings along this street were built in the second part of the nineteenth century and have numerous ornaments (devils, virgins, kings, angels...).
+Most buildings along this street were built in the second part of the nineteenth century and have numerous ornaments (devils, virgins, kings, angels, etc.).
 There are also two older buildings that slightly break the perfect alignment of the street, the numbers 21 and 23 : they correspond to the eastern part of the ancient Rue de la Sirène.
 Further in the north, the facade of the Abbey of Saint-Pierre (now Musée des Beaux-Arts de Lyon), with a grand entrance between two columns, which was formerly on the Rue de Clermont, dating from the seventeenth century.

-The street is known for its numerous luxury shops like Louis Vuitton, Cartier, Christian Dior, Longchamp, Hermes...
+The street is known for its numerous luxury shops like Louis Vuitton, Cartier, Christian Dior, Longchamp, and Hermes.
 With the Rue de la République to the east, the Rue de Brest to the west and Rue Victor-Hugo to the south, it is the commercial center of the city.

 There are also a Virgin Megastores, a worship place of Friends of Man and the office of the international festivals of Lyon.
 At number 78, two medallions of Gutenberg and Senefelder.
 At number 72, a plaque referring prince of the singers Xavier Privas.
 At number 38, there are two caryatids representing trade and industry, made by Fabisch in 1865.
 There are also two Madonna and Child at Nos.
 19 and 40, respectively at the corner of the Rue Mulet and the Rue Longue.

 The street has a great architectural diversity and an accumulation of historical references.
 At number 36, the facade is typical of the Claude-Marius Vaïsse art, combining lush decoration, bays and mashrabiyas.
 At number 81, the building looks like a baroque palace.